luphord/imgwrench/README.rst

-        colorfix    Fix colors by stretching channel histograms to full range. crop        Crop images to the given aspect ratio. frame       Put a monocolor frame around images. resize      Resize images to a maximum side length preserving aspect... save        No-op to enable saving of images without any processing. stack       Stack images vertically, empty space in the middle.
+        colorfix    Fix colors by stretching channel histograms to full range. crop        Crop images to the given aspect ratio. frame       Put a monocolor frame around images. framecrop   Crop and frame an image to a target aspect ratio. resize      Resize images to a maximum side length preserving aspect... save        No-op to enable saving of images without any processing. stack       Stack images vertically, empty space in the middle.